mittelmark/microemacs/README.md

 * Markdown mode (folding, template file, syntax hilghlighting, outline in item list, embedding Tcl, Python, R and Dot code in fences with syntax highlight)
 * font size increase and decrease using Ctrl-Plus and Ctrl-Minus keys
+* AppImage for easy install, installs as well Ubuntu Mono fonts.
 * Darwin 20, 21, 22 builds using Github actions
 * Windows builds using cross compilation on Ubuntu with Github actions
 * fix for str_errlist[errno] by replacing it with strerror(errno) on Linux x64